vsteve96/SaveTheWorld/README.md

 - **Inspiring Stories:** Visitors can discover stories of individuals and communities who have successfully taken action to protect our planet, providing inspiration for their own environmental efforts.

+- **Take Action Form:** Users can fill out the Take Action form to express their interest in environmental action.

 - **User-Friendly Design:** The website is created with a user-friendly design, making the navigation simple throughout the website's features.

 - **Responsive Layout:** The layout is created so visitors can experience effortless browsing across a range of devices, such as desktop computers, tablets, and mobile phones.